Xiaoguan Subdistrict

 Xiaoguan Subdistrict (小关街道 (Xiǎoguān Jiēdào)) is a subdistrict on the northwest of Chaoyang District, Beijing, China.
-It borders Taiyanggong Township to the East, Heping Street Subdistrict to the south, Yayuncun Subdistrict to the west, and Datun Subdistrict to the north.
+It borders Taiyanggong Township to the East, Hepingjie Subdistrict to the south, Yayuncun Subdistrict to the west, and Datun Subdistrict to the north.
 As of 2020, it has a total population of 61,966.

 This district's name, Xiaoguan (小关 (Small Pass)) came from the fact that there used to be a checkpoint within the area.

 History

 In 1975, Deqing Road Subdistrict was created within this area, and the name was changed to Xiaoguan Subdistrict 3 years later.
 In 1987, the land of what would become Anzhen Subdistrict was separated from the subdistrict.

 Administrative Division

 At the end of 2021, there are a total of 8 communities under Xiaoguan Subdistrict: